Meet Martina Mitz! 🚀

 And who best understands your (potential) customers, then a dedicated UX-person, preferably a Researcher in this case?
 Based on the UX Designer’s generated insight, in tandem with the tech colleagues, they can build solution-prototypes to test with users.
 They can see quickly, for a very low cost, what will work and what won’t.

 Brainster: Sometimes, designers work on solutions that are potentially good for short term business goals, but bad for the users.
-How do you balance between the business objectives and the user needs?
+How do you balance the business objectives and the user needs?

 Martina: If a business is built based on a deep understanding of the potential clients and their inner worlds, then it will hardly ever come to such strong opposition of users and business goals.